kraktos/ESKO/README.md

 # ESKO
-Enriching Sructured Knowledge Base from Open Information Extraction
+Enriching Structured Knowledge Base from Open Information Extraction

 Suppose, you are in this location "/home/unixUser/" the rest of the setup follows based on this directory structure.